 “Beauty opens wounds,” she said, and I knew she was on to something.

 Beauty tugs and pulls and points.
 And when someone reacts negatively to Beauty’s proddings, it probably means there’s some raw nerve that its arrows have reached, some unhealed place its rays have revealed.
 Beauty engages the realest, most vulnerable part of us—the part we like to keep hidden under appearances and sufficiencies and achievements.
 The part that’s most uniquely, exquisitely us.
 This hardnosed old world of ours can drive even the stoutest of hearts into hiding—but Beauty won’t have it.
 It goes after us, piercing our darkness with its indomitable light, wooing our souls back into Wonder and Youth and Hope.
 But it’s a painful process, especially when the cares of life conspire to keep us so occupied we hardly notice the hard crust of practicalities forming over our tenderest places.
+If you’re a newly certified diver, it might seem strange to carry a flashlight underwater.
+However, if you’re diving at night or exploring overhead environments like caves and wrecks, you’ll need a torch to light your way.
+Your dive light is also an essential piece of safety equipment, helping you signal other divers in your group and boats on the surface.
+Best Diving Flashlight are super bright, easy to carry, and priced for every budget.
+But, which model fits in with your SCUBA setup?
+If you’re buying your very first dive light, you might feel overwhelmed by options.
+Don’t worry!
+Go to FishReeler.com!.
 It hurts a bit to have that crust chipped away; Beauty must wound before it can heal.

 I once heard a lecturer say that all real sickness, of body or mind, is, at its essential core, homesickness.
 I think there’s a lot of truth to that.
 We’re always looking for that “other country,” the place we remember in the oldest part of our souls where there was no such thing as tears or pain or death.
 And, with typical human ingenuity, we’re often looking in the all the wrong spots, in all the wrong sorts of ways.
 All the success and money and health in the world won’t buy us back that original innocence, that sweet naïveté of sorrow—yet, Beauty tells us, the story’s not over.
 There’s a redemption in the works of which all the loveliness in the world is token in pledge.
 Beauty is a path along which we catch a glimpse of the chimneystacks of home; it is a lamp in the window on a dark night, a song remembered from our infancy.
 Beauty sings what the youngest part of our souls already knows: this is only the beginning.